- Education and training

 - United Kingdom

 Autonomous shipping is the hot topic in the maritime world, but what exactly do we mean by 'autonomous', and what’s in store for seafarers over the coming decades?
-Experts gathered at a conference in the Netherlands this summer to give their views and share the latest technological developments.
+Experts gathered at a conference in the Netherlands in the summer of 2018 to give their views and share the latest technological developments.
 ALLAN GRAVESON reports…

 The AMI Conference Centre in Amsterdam provided a fabulous venue in June 2018 for three world class events: the Autonomous Ship Technology Symposium; the Hybrid Expo; and the Maintenance Expo.

 Three designated conference stages and a centre presentational stage in two massive halls offered an insight into ship technology available today and in the future.

 The Autonomous Ship Technology Symposium was the main forum at the conference for discussing the technical, operational and indeed philosophical challenges surrounding the move towards autonomy.
 Spread over three days, the symposium featured a range of expert speakers and offered several opportunities for well-informed debate.

 Michael Rodey of A.P.
 Moller-Maersk provided an insight into the future direction of autonomous shipping.
 He made it clear that unmanned operation was not on the horizon.
 Paivi Häikkola of Autonomous Maritime Ecosystems then told how his company intends through research to address issues including remote piloting, connectivity and 'industry approved' levels of autonomy.

 In a powerful presentation, Raphaël Fabian of Rolls-Royce Belgium said a degree of autonomy linked with remote as a fall-back could reduce the impact of human error on a range of vessels, but the workforce would need appropriate skills.

 Reduced workload and working hours could be a benefit of the technology consistent with an ethical approach to automation.